mburbidg/gql-antlr/README.md

 ## Permissiveness
 The Grammar itself is more permissive than a GQL implementation would be.
-Some type checking and other syntatic analysis would be required as post processing steps to parsing using the grammar.
+Some type checking and other syntatic analysis would be required as post-processing steps to parsing using the grammar.

 ## Testing and Verification